delvelabs/batea/README.md

 ## How-To add a feature
 Batea works by assigning numerical features to every host in the report (or series of report).
+Hosts are python objects derived from the nmap report.
+They consist of the following list of attributes: `[ipv4, hostname, os_info, ports]` where ports is a list of ports object.
+Each port has the following list of attributes : `[port, protocol, state, service, software, version, cpe, scripts]`, defaulting to `None`.

-Features are objects inherited from the `FeatureBase` class that instanciate a `_transform` method.
-This method takes the list of hosts as input and return a lambda function that maps to a numpy column of numeric values, indexed by hosts (order is conserved).
-The column is then added to the matrix representation of the report.
+Features are objects inherited from the `FeatureBase` class that instantiate a `_transform` method.
+This method always take the list of all hosts as input and return a lambda function that maps each host to a numpy column of numeric values (host order is conserved).
+The column is then appended to the matrix representation of the report.
+Features have to output correct numerical values (floats or integers), nothing else.

 Most feature transformations are implemented using a simple lambda function.
-Just make sure to give a default numeric value to every host for model compatibility.
+Just make sure to default a numeric value to every host for model compatibility.

 Ex:
 ```python